 Our services start promptly, so it is a good idea to arrive a few minutes early.
 This also gives you the chance to meet a few members of the church family.
 There is no ‘dress code’, so please dress as you feel comfortable.

 If you are driving, the best places to park for St Stephen’s are on Serpentine Road, Selly Park Road and Elmdon Road.
-For St Wulstan’s, the roads can be very busy during student terms, but there is parking on Alton Road, Bristol Road, Luton Road and also on Bournbrook Road.
+For St Wulstan’s, the roads can be very busy during student terms, but there is parking on Alton Road, Bristol Road, Luton Road and also Bournbrook Road.

 As you come in, one of the Welcome Team will greet you at the door and you will normally be given a news sheet.
-This contains news and announcements for the week, and also an order of service which outlines what will be happening.
+This contains news and announcements for the week, and an order of service which outlines what will be happening.

 There are no special seats, so you can sit wherever you wish.
-The only exception to this is that some seats may be reserved near the front for members of the music group, or occasionally for visitors at a special service.
+The only exception is that some seats may be reserved near the front for members of the music group, or occasionally for visitors at a special service.

 During the service